DeepLabCut/DeepLabCut/_sources/docs/recipes/BatchProcessing.md

-# Automate your training and analysis: Batch Processing
+# Automate training and video analysis: Batch Processing

 ## Tips for working with DLC networks:

-- Now you have a DLC network you are happy with and want to run it on all your videos.
-You simply need to run a script that runs over all your video folders with the correct network.
+- Now you have a DLC network and are happy with the performance on selected videos, you may want to run it on all your videos without hassle.
+If all your videos are in one folder this is easy, simply pass the foldername to `deeplabcut.analyze_videos(config,[folder])` and you are fine.
+What if the videos are scattered?

+You could create a simply script that runs over all your video folders with the network of choice.
 Your "key" to this network is your config.yaml file.

 ![](https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5ccc5abe0d9297405a428522/1556896461304/howtouseDLC-01.png?format=1000w)